-- A retail pharmacy that is in our plan's network - A pharmacy that is not in the plan's network

-• The plan's mail order pharmacy
+- A network retail pharmacy that offers standard cost sharing - A network retail pharmacy that offers preferred cost sharing - A pharmacy that is not in the plan's network - The plan's mail order pharmacy covered prescription drugs.
+Your costs may be less at pharmacies that offer preferred cost sharing.